The best things to see and do in Lisbon

 The Belém neighbourhood is also home to the famous Belém cakes, traditional cream cakes that you can try freshly baked in the Belém cake factory, which still exists - a real treat!

-- If you want to visit the Belém Tower and other emblematic monuments near the Tagus River, don't miss our boat trip from Lisbon to Belém. -
+- If you want to visit the Belém Tower and other emblematic monuments near the Tagus River, don't miss our Tagus river cruise lisbon. -

 Taste the rich Portuguese gastronomy

 Every self-respecting tourist should try the typical dishes of the places they visit, and Lisbon is no exception.
 In the Portuguese capital you can sample some of the most iconic dishes of the country's gastronomy, so don't hold back and attack without mercy.